Terms & Charges

 - other law firms who act as Our agents.

-We disclose Personal Information to lawyers representing Our clients in countries such as Austria, Germany and Switzerland.
-We use Our best reasonable endeavours to ensure that such lawyers do not breach the APPs.
-We will only disclose Your Personal Information to persons or bodies external to Us where permitted by the Act, including in the following circumstances:
+We disclose Personal Information, including Personal Data, to lawyers representing Our clients in countries such as Austria, Germany and Switzerland.
+We use Our best reasonable endeavours to ensure that such lawyers do not breach the APPs or the GDPR.
+We will only disclose Your Personal Information, including Personal Data, to persons or bodies external to Us where permitted by the Act and the GDPR, including in the following circumstances: